JhuangLab/BioInstaller/README.md

 ## Introduction

-BioInstaller is a downloader and installer of bio-softwares and bio-databases.
-The inspiration for this project comes from various types of convenient package manager, such as [pip](https://pypi.python.org/pypi/pip) for Python package, `install.packages` for R package, biocLite for [Bioconductor](http://www.bioconductor.org) R package, etc.
+BioInstaller is a downloader and installer of bio-software and bio-databases.
+The inspiration for this project comes from the various types package manager, such as [pip](https://pypi.python.org/pypi/pip) for Python package, `install.packages` for R package, biocLite for [Bioconductor](http://www.bioconductor.org) R package, etc.

 **Why we do not have an integrated bioinformatics database and software package manager?**

 In fact, there are already some tools can complete part of the work:

-[Conda](https://conda.io/docs/intro.html) and [BioConda](http://bioconda.github.io) have done a lot of work and we can use them to conveniently install some of bioinformatics softwares.
-But there are still many problems with these package managers, such as version updating not timely, incompatible to some precompiled programs, little support for the database and other non-software files.
+[Conda](https://conda.io/docs/intro.html) and [BioConda](http://bioconda.github.io) have done a lot of work and we can use them to conveniently install some of the bioinformatics software.
+But there are still many problems with these package managers, such as version updating not timely, incompatible to some pre-compiled programs, little support for the database and other non-software files.

 [docker](https://www.docker.com/) is another kind very promising tool to complete the migration of the analytical environment.
 But the root authority is required that it's difficult for you to always get root privileges.

-Futhermore, learning how to install and compile bioinformatics softwares is still necessary, because these 'unpleasant' experience will help you to improve the ability to debug and modify programs.
+Furthermore, learning how to install and compile bioinformatics software is still necessary, because these 'unpleasant' experience will help you to improve the ability to debug and modify programs.

-As for me, when starting some NGS analysis work in a new computer or operating system, I have to spend much time and energy to establish a complete set of softwares and dependent files and set the corresponding configuration file.
+As for me, when starting some NGS analysis work on a new computer or operating system, I have to spend much time and energy to establish a complete set of software and dependent files and set the corresponding configuration file.

 BioInstaller can help us to download, install and manage a variety of bioinformatics tools and databases more easily and systematically.

-What's more, BioInstaller provides a different way to download and install your files, softwares and databases for others, more detail can be found in another vignette [Examples of Templet Configuration File](https://CRAN.R-project.org/package=BioInstaller/vignettes/write_configuration_file.html).
+What's more, BioInstaller provides a different way to download and install your files, software, and databases for others, more detail can be found in another vignette [Examples of Templet Configuration File](https://CRAN.R-project.org/package=BioInstaller/vignettes/write_configuration_file.html).

 **Feature**:

 - Extendible
 - Craw the source code and version information from the original site
-- One step installation or download softwares and databases (Partial dependence supported)
+- One step installation or download software and databases (Partial dependence supported)

 ## Installation